collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
-Deleting branch in browser will not delete it in your local repo, like other things need to update -->
+Deleting branch in browser will not delete it in your local repo, like other things need to update

+Managing branches in your repository- "it's a good idea to delete merged or stale branches" Delete merged or stale branches (remote and local)
+-->

 * Close pull request